 controls the

-option of ctest
+--parallel option of ctest .

 N_PARALLEL_UPDATE=NUMBER_OF_PROCESSORS